PDLT-University-of-York/test-split-site/docs/ultra/index.md

     [Learn Ultra](https://vle.york.ac.uk) is the VLE used to support teaching in modules for  **on-campus programmes** and most non-York Online distance programmes.

     [HYMS Learn Ultra](https://hymsvle.york.ac.uk) for the **Hull York Medical School** is accessed via a different URL, but runs on the same system.
+Not all of the content on this site is relevant for HYMS; see the [HYMS guidance site](https://howto.hyms.ac.uk/article-categories/blackboard/) for HYMS-specific guidance.

 ## What Ultra can do